How we work

 Outside Magazine features Parks in its November print issue and across its digital platforms.

-Heilala launches on Kickstarter, amplified by an exclusive feature in WSJ Magazine calling them the vanilla “loved by Michelin-starred Pastry Chefs.”
-Heilala sees it’s highest day of website traffic to date.
+Heilala launches on Kickstarter, amplified by an exclusive feature in WSJ Magazine, which names Heilala as the vanilla “loved by Michelin-starred Pastry Chefs.”
+Heilala sees its highest day of website traffic to date.

 Heilala becomes the most funded vanilla project in Kickstarter history!